padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.6.2 - Auth0 Support
+### ASVS Requirement 2.6.2 - Auth0 Support; Not Applicable

 **ASVS Requirement Description**: Verify that lookup secrets have sufficient randomness (112 bits of entropy), or if less than 112 bits of entropy, salted with a unique and random 32-bit salt and hashed with an approved one-way hash.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that lookup secrets, which are often used for password recovery or account activation, have sufficient randomness.
+**Justification**: This requirement ensures that lookup secrets, which are often used for password recovery or account activation, have sufficient randomness.
 This can help to prevent unauthorized access to user accounts.
-Auth0 supports customization of this requirement. (https://auth0.com/docs/secure/multi-factor-authentication/multi-factor-authentication-factors/configure-otp-notifications-for-mfa)
+Auth0 supports customization of this requirement. (https://auth0.com/docs/secure/multi-factor-authentication/multi-factor-authentication-factors/configure-otp-notifications-for-mfa).

-**Security Requirement**: Sufficient Randomness for Lookup Secrets - The application should ensure that lookup secrets have sufficient randomness (112 bits of entropy), or if less than 112 bits of entropy, they are salted with a unique and random 32-bit salt and hashed with an approved one-way hash.
+**Security Requirement**: Not Applicable > Sufficient Randomness for Lookup Secrets - The application should ensure that lookup secrets have sufficient randomness (112 bits of entropy), or if less than 112 bits of entropy, they are salted with a unique and random 32-bit salt and hashed with an approved one-way hash.

 ---

-### ASVS Requirement 2.6.3 - Auth0 Support
+### ASVS Requirement 2.6.3 - Auth0 Support; Not Applicable

 **ASVS Requirement Description**: Verify that lookup secrets are resistant to offline attacks, such as predictable values.

 **Related Functional Requirement**: User Registration and Authentication

 **Justification**: This requirement is relevant because it ensures that lookup secrets, which are often used for password recovery or account activation, are resistant to offline attacks.
 This can help to prevent unauthorized access to user accounts.
-Auth0 customization (https://auth0.com/docs/secure/multi-factor-authentication/multi-factor-authentication-factors/configure-otp-notifications-for-mfa)
+Auth0 customization (https://auth0.com/docs/secure/multi-factor-authentication/multi-factor-authentication-factors/configure-otp-notifications-for-mfa).
+Given the scope of the project, we will not suffer offline attacks amd so we will have no way of testing if the implementation even works against those attacks.

 **Security Requirement**: Resistance to Offline Attacks for Lookup Secrets - The application should ensure that lookup secrets are resistant to offline attacks, such as predictable values.